Kensington, California: History

 Until 1948, streetcar line #7 of the Key System ran to Kensington from Berkeley along Arlington Avenue, terminating in the small commercial area at Amherst Avenue.
 The streetcar was then replaced by an AC Transit bus route of the same number, which continues to run along Arlington Avenue.
-The streetcar service played an important role in the development of Kensington, and was fed by a network of mid-block pedestrian paths, most of which persist to this day.
-The pathways, which traverse Kensington, were offered for dedication for public use to the County of Contra Costa at the time the various subdivision maps were recorded.
+The streetcar service played a crucial role in the development of Kensington and was supported by a network of mid-block pedestrian paths, many of which remain in place to this day.
+The pathways, which traverse Kensington, were dedicated for public use to the County of Contra Costa at the time the various subdivision maps were recorded.
 The County never accepted the offer of dedication, and accordingly, the ownership of the pathways has been in a state of uncertainty.
 Some of the pathways are used by the public regularly, and some have fallen into disuse, are overgrown with foliage, or have been absorbed into neighboring properties.

 The late local historian Louis Stein Jr. lived and worked in Kensington, maintaining a pharmacy on the corner of Amherst and Arlington Avenue.
 For many years, he kept one of the East Bay's oldest horsecars in his yard—one that had probably seen service between Temescal, Oakland and the University of California in Berkeley.
 The horsecar is now at the Western Railway Museum.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi.

 Kensington borders Berkeley and Albany to the south, El Cerrito to its west and north, and Wildcat Canyon Regional Park and Tilden Regional Park to the east.

-Kensington is mostly single-family residential, with two small shopping districts.
+Kensington is primarily a single-family residential area, with two small shopping districts.
 One of these is located on Arlington Avenue (at Amherst), the other centered on the Colusa Circle.